PrestaShop/docs/README.md

 - all native modules
 - all native themes

-An example of such a script can be found in this repository, in: `hookExctractionScript.php`.
+An example of such a script can be found in this repository, in: `hookExtractionScript.php`.

 Usage of this script: `php hookExtraction.php --source=prestashop-release.zip --versionCode=8.1.2 --outputFolder=modules/concepts/hooks/list-of-hooks`